RashidJumaMwinyi/mlst3/README.md

 -   Contains a form to be inserted data of the user to be login as a regular user.

-### register Page
+### Profile Page

--   Contains content verifying the user having a profile as a registered user of the app.
+-   Contains the cusines created by other users that can be viewed by registered users but only the creater can edit and delete them.

 ### Add Recipe Page
 -   Contains a form with data that has labeled inputs to be filled by the user optionally.